-Bacillus Thuringiensis (Bt) is a very safe and very effective, all-natural pesticide that helps control your caterpillar problem without harming your friendly fauna.
+Bacillus Thuringiensis (Bt) is very safe and very effective, like the natural insecticide for plants neem oil that helps control your caterpillar problem without harming your friendly fauna.

-In this article, we will share some smart tips to help you use this species specific bacteria to its best result in your garden.
-Read on to learn more.
+In this article, we will share some smart tips to help you use this species-specific bacteria to its best result in your garden.
+Read on to learn more about what are bt sprays.

 How Does Bacillus Thuringiensis (Bt) Work?

-This type of bacteria is always present in soil.
-When caterpillars eat this product, the proteins in the bacteria act to paralyze the digestive system.
+This type of Gram-positive bacteria is always present in soil.
+It contains crystallized insecticidal proteins called parasporal crystals forming around spores of the bacillus thuringiensis and bacillus sphaericus bacteria acting as a toxic precursor.
+When caterpillars eat these bt products, the proteins in the bacteria act to paralyze the digestive system.

 Will It Harm People or Animals?

-Even though it is effective pest management and deadly to caterpillars, it is harmless to most beneficial insects as well as animals and people.
+Even though it is effective pest management and deadly to caterpillars, bt toxin is harmless to most beneficial insects as well as animals and people.
 You can use it in your vegetable garden on the very day you harvest, but do remember to wash your produce before you eat it.

 Choosing The Right Kind Of Bacillus Thuringiensis Bt

-You can purchase this product as a liquid, a powder or a bait.
+You can purchase this product as a liquid bt, a powder or a bait.
 Strains include:

 1. Bacillus thuringiensis kurstaki (Btk)

-This is an excellent choice when dealing with tomato hornworms, cabbage worms and other leaf-eating caterpillars.
+Bt kurstaki is an excellent choice when dealing with tomato hornworms, cabbage worms or cabbage looper and other leaf-eating caterpillars.
 When you apply it to the leaves the caterpillars will eat, they ingest it and it ruptures their guts causing death.

-Insects that do not eat the leaves you have treated are not affected by it at all.
-This makes it a very effective pest control and safe deterrent for caterpillar pests such as:
+Insects that do not eat the leaves you have treated are not affected by bacillus thuringiensis var kurstaki at all.
+This makes it (bt for caterpillars) a very effective pest control and safe deterrent for caterpillar pests such as:

 - Gypsy moth larvae